hyperifyio/gnd/docs/prompt-syntax.md

 The syntax of the `prompt` operation is defined as follows:

-  prompt [destination] [prompt-text]
+  [ $destination ] prompt [ prompt-text ]

-The `destination` identifier is optional.
-If omitted, the model’s response is implicitly bound to the special slot `_`.
+The `$destination` identifier is optional.
+If omitted, the model's response is implicitly bound to the special slot `_`.
 The `prompt-text` argument is also optional.
 If provided, it explicitly specifies the prompt text sent to the language model.
 When `prompt-text` is omitted, the current value of `_` (which must be a textual value) is used as the prompt implicitly.
-It is invalid to omit both `destination` and `prompt-text`, as the operation would have no explicit action.
+It is invalid to omit both `$destination` and `prompt-text`, as the operation would have no explicit action.

 An example of a typical `prompt` invocation using both destination and explicit prompt-text is:

-  prompt summary "Summarize the text above in a single sentence."
+  $summary prompt "Summarize the text above in a single sentence."

 This sends the provided prompt text to the language model and binds the response directly to the identifier `summary`.